 Please ring Alison Cobbing 07951030491 or email email@example.com if you need further information about the timetable or wish to make a booking.

 Please see the "Use Your Shuttle" Posters produced by Seend School Pupils

-KDC were prepared to finance a standard run-of-the-mill, factory-produced minibus, but Seend, being what it is, wanted something better.
-So, we set about raising additional finance.
+KDC were prepared to finance a standard run-of-the-mill factory-produced minibus but Seend, being what it is, wanted something better.
+So we set about raising additional finance.
 We ‘sold’ the seats to sponsors for £30 a time to raise £500.
 We held fund-raising events.
-We approached Wiltshire County Council, who gave us a donation towards an electric-powered folding door with low entrance step.
-The RDC would match any monies raised by other sources, plus up to £1,000 if necessary to cover any losses in the first year's operation.
-Eventually, we had sufficient resources to acquire a Leyland DAF 400 with 16 passenger seats.
-In February 1993, the first service run was made.
+We approached Wiltshire County Council who gave us a donation towards an electric-powered folding door with low entrance step.
+The RDC would match any monies raised by other sources plus up to £1,000 if necessary to cover any losses in the first year's operation.
+Eventually we had sufficient resources to acquire a Leyland DAF 400 with 16 passenger seats.
+In February 1993 the first service run was made.
 We have to conform to a timetable and the services are registered with the Traffic Commissioners.
 The bus has two permits; one to run bus services and the other to allow for private hire operations.
-After six years, that first vehicle was replaced by the Seend Shuttle Mark II, a Mercedes Sprinter.
-That was replaced by Mark III – a Volkswagen model – in 2006.
-We no longer have a tail lift, as it was hardly ever used, but we still have a conveniently low step – and the new model has more room for shopping and luggage.
+After six years that first vehicle was replaced by the Seend Shuttle Mark II, a Mercedes Sprinter.
+That was replaced in 2006 by Mark III, a Volkswagen.
+We no longer had a tail lift as it was hardly ever used but we still had a conveniently low step and the new model had more room for shopping and luggage.
 In 2014 we bought Mark 1V, a slightly longer Mercedes Sprinter with some storage behind the back seats, heated windscreen and mirrors and a reversing camera and sensor.
 It is a lovely bus to drive.

 N.B.
 Those over-60s who are in possession of a bus pass can use it on the scheduled services.

-When the bus is not required for scheduled services, it is available for private hire by individual villagers or village organisations.
-The cost to hire is 85p per mile run (with a reduction for miles over 200), with a minimum charge of £10.
-This includes all costs, but you are usually expected to find your own driver, who has to be approved and accepted on to our list of insured drivers.
+When the bus is not required for scheduled services it is available for private hire.
+The cost to hire (inc.VAT) is 90p per mile with a reduction to 66p for miles over 200 and with a minimum charge of £13.80.
+This includes fuel but you are usually expected to find your own driver who has to be approved and accepted on to our list of insured drivers.
 The bus has seats for sixteen passengers plus driver.

 Ask any of the many groups

-Regular hirers include village skittle teams, a group who go shopping in Bath
+Regular hirers include village skittle teams, the Theatre Club, the Bromham

-As with most voluntary organisations, there is always work to be done and not enough people to do it!
-So, if you are a driver between the ages of 26 and 70 we would welcome you into the fold, even if you are only occasionally available.
-Maybe you are a Mum or Dad of one of the children that take the Shuttle to school in the morning, and could return the compliment by doing the odd trip.
-Get in touch with Pete – whose number is given below – and have a trial run on the bus.
+As with most voluntary organisations there is always work to be done and not enough people to do it!
+So if you are a driver with a D1 on your licence we would welcome you into the fold, even if you are only occasionally available.
+Maybe you are a Mum or Dad of one of the children that take the Shuttle to school in the morning and could return the compliment by doing the odd trip.
+Get in touch and have a trial run on the bus.
 You will see what a pleasure it is to drive.